What Is Reggae Sumfest

 Reggae rhythm and island breeze intoxicate crowds of people as they sway to the anthem of “One Love,” sing in unison, and raise their arms up to a cloudless sky. . .
 Have you ever wished yourself in this world— where the omnipresent vibe is of chillin’ and spreadin´ the love?

-In 2019, from July 14th to the 20th in the stunning Montego Bay, Jamaica, this world -the Reggae Sumfest- awaits you.
+In 2020, the stunning Montego Bay, Jamaica, this world -the Reggae Sumfest- awaits you.

 It is no doubt that Jamaica has made a huge impact on the world through their distinguished reggae music— and Reggae Sumfest has definitely had much to do with this influence.